Asymmetric Friction in Geometric Locomotion: Introduction

 A limitation of the standard geometric locomotion framework is that it relies on the existence of the Riemannian metric that determines system dynamics.
 Such metrics exist for systems that experience linear dissipative forces at the contact points between the system and its environment. \footnote{A geometric locomotion model can also be constructed for systems whose dynamics are determined by conservation of momentum (for which the Riemannian metric is the system inertia tensor), but in this paper we restrict our attention to systems with dissipative environmental forces.} A Riemannian metric can also provide a good approximation for dynamic Coulomb friction.
 The forces may be anisotropic (meaning that the drag coefficients in some directions of contact motion may be greater than in others), but because they are linear, they must be both positively homogeneous and symmetric---flipping the sign of the sliding velocity of a contact flips the sign of the resulting drag force but leaves its magnitude unchanged.

-These conditions appear directly in the equations of motion for systems moving in high-viscosity fluids, and have been demonstrated to be a useful approximation for systems moving in sand or other granular media.
-They are, however, poor models for systems with directional gripping elements such as claws or scales that can glide easily in one direction, but ``catch'' strongly when the direction of relative motion is reversed.
+These conditions appear directly in the equations of motion for systems moving in high-viscosity fluids, and have been demonstrated to be a useful approximation for systems moving in sand or other granular media~\citep{Hatton:2013PRL,doi:10.1073/pnas.2320517121}.